jmonlong/Hippocamplus/latex.md

 \setbeamertemplate{footline}[page number]
 ~~~

 For an important presentation, I could use a more fancy theme, such as the [Metropolis](https://github.com/matze/mtheme) theme or the [Execushares](http://hamaluik.com/posts/better-beamer-themes/) one.
-Eventually I would like to mix and customize these two.
+Eventually I would like to mix and customize these two (see current state [there](https://github.com/jmonlong/Hippocamplus/blob/master/LaTeX/theme/beamerthemeMyExecushares.sty)).